omartimh/carent/README.md

-# carent
+# caRent
-caRent - car rental web application developed using PHP MVC-Framewrok
+A car rental web application developed using PHP MVC-Framewrok